unman/3isec-tor/README.md

 The primary security requirement of TorVM is *Proxy Obedience*.

-Client AppVMs MUST NOT bypass the Tor network and access the local physical network, internal Qubes network, or the external physical network.
+Client qubes MUST NOT bypass the Tor network and access the local physical network, internal Qubes network, or the external physical network.

 Proxy Obedience is assured through the following: